ZzillLongLee/CodingTM/README.md

 As you can see, this CodingTM composed of 4 sequential views for a developer to comprehend source code.

+### 1. Commit History View
-1.Commit History View allows a developer to fetch a list of commits from the Github code repository in chronicle order and search a specific commit from the list of commits.
+Commit History View allows a developer to fetch a list of commits from the Github code repository in chronicle order and search a specific commit from the list of commits.
 This following figure shows the view with a comment for the general sequence of use.
 ![CommitHistoryView](https://user-images.githubusercontent.com/24516888/122871895-a1d4bd00-d36a-11eb-9de5-dc6ab13073d6.png)

 First, it starts with cloning a project from the code repository (see 1 in the figure) and showing all commits in the commit history table.